 - In the Maximum bytes field, type 0. - 4.
 Click the Advanced options link of the Create an HTTPS endpoint page.
 The Advanced options appear. - 5.
-Fill out the Advanced options of the Create an HTTPS endpoint page as follows: - In the Content type field, enter application/json. - In the Custom header name field, enter x-hdx-table. - In the Custom header value field, enter <hydrolix-project-name>.<hydrolix-table-name>, substituting the values for your Hydrolix project and table names. - From the Method controls, select POST. - From the JSON log entry format controls, select Newline delimited. - Leave the Select a log line format and Placement controls set to the defaults. - In the TLS hostname field, optionally type the hostname used to verify the origin server's certificate.
-This can be either the Common Name (CN) or Subject Alternate Name (SAN). - Leave TLS CA certificate field, TLS client certificate field and TLS client key field all empty. - 6.
+Fill out the Advanced options of the Create an HTTPS endpoint page as follows: - In the Content type field, enter application/json. - In the Custom header name field, enter x-hdx-table. - In the Custom header value field, enter <hydrolix-project-name>.<hydrolix-table-name>, substituting the values for your Hydrolix project and table names. - From the Method controls, select POST. - From the JSON log entry format controls, select Newline delimited. - Leave the Select a log line format and Placement controls set to the defaults. - In the TLS hostname field, optionally enter a hostname to verify the server's certificate.
+This should be one of the Subject Alternative Name (SAN) fields for the certificate.
+Common Names (CN) are not supported. - Leave TLS CA certificate field, TLS client certificate field and TLS client key field all empty. - 6.
 Click the Create button to create the new logging endpoint. - 7.
 Click the Activate button to deploy your configuration changes.